 SHOULD THEY BRING MOBILES, VALUABLES, OR SWEETS?

 Check with the School about their policy for this.
-However, at Peat Rigg there is no mobile reception, valuables can easily get lost or broken in the outdoors, and they will be very well fed whilst they are here
+However, at Peat Rigg there is no mobile reception, valuables can easily get lost or broken in the outdoors, so we often advise against bringing them.
+Your child(ren) will be very well fed whilst they are here

 DO THEY NEED ANY MONEY?